pthom/Cling_Repl_Demo/markdown/index.md

   target="_blank">as an interactive notebook online</a>
   (opens in a new window, may require 1 minute to load.
 Be patient!)
 * <a href="http://localhost:8888/notebooks/1_opencv_example.ipynb" target="_blank">
-  as a notebook on your local clone of this repo</a>(Opens in a new window)
+  as a notebook on your local clone of this repo</a> (opens in a new window)

 ### A REPL session of C++ functional programming, using fplus